usds/discovery-sprint-guide/_pages/conducting.md

 - Check in with key stakeholders to review findings to date; iterate as necessary based on their feedback
 - Begin draft report and presentation
 - Remember that, while in some instances there’s a clear path to a solution, the answer is not limited to technology.
 The team’s job during the research phase is to review, not only the technology, but also the roles, mindsets, processes and policy.

-You are there to respectfully surface areas for improvement, and, even more importantly, to offer practical, tactical recommendations for how to achieve these improvements.

 Take time every day for the team to share out what they have learned, debrief, and discuss possible next steps.
 This prevents sprints from going down specific paths too quickly and is useful for re-focusing the team and providing concrete next steps.
 As the team collects notes and interviews, themes will emerge that will help target the sprint activities.